Michiko Toyama: Biography

-In 1952, Toyama studied with Darius Milhaud, Olivier Messiaen, and Noel Gallon at the Paris Conservatory.
-In 1955, she received a scholarship to study at Tanglewood with Roger Sessions.
-She studied conducting at the Pierre Monteux School and Columbia University.
-From 1956 to 1959 she was one of the first women to study at the Columbia-Princeton Electronic Music Center with Dr. Otto Luening and Dr. Vladimir Ussachevsky.
-At the Center, Toyama and Edgard Varese shared an enthusiasm for Japanese gagaku court music.
+In 1954, Toyama studied with Darius Milhaud, Olivier Messiaen, and Noël Gallon at the Paris Conservatory, earning a degree in the composition department.
+She was inspired by the electronic music techniques presented by Pierre Schaeffer from Radiodiffusion-Télévision Française who came to Milhaud's class.
+In 1955, she received a scholarship to study at Tanglewood with Roger Sessions, and she studied conducting at the Pierre Monteux School.
+In the late 1950s she served as the first visiting composer at the pioneering Columbia–Princeton Electronic Music Center (CPEMC) with Dr. Otto Luening and Dr. Vladimir Ussachevsky.
+Around that time, Toyama and Edgard Varèse shared an enthusiasm for Japanese gagaku court music.

+She returned to Japan in 1959 and subsequently became a research student in the Department of Electronic Engineering at Kyoto University, the Department of Information Science at the University of Tokyo, and the Radio Research Laboratories of the Ministry of Posts and Telecommunications, where she conducted research in acoustics.

 In 1960, Toyama's compositions were released on Folkways Records Album No. FW 8881.
+In 1993, The Voice of Yamato received its first performance in Japan at "Music of Our Time 1993," presented by the Japan Society for Contemporary Music after its performance in Paris at the International Society for Contemporary Music in 1937.

-Toyama said, "composing music is my joy and I do it for myself.
+Toyama said, "Composing music is my joy and I do it for myself.
 I hope my compositions will be performed, but I do not dare to organize performance opportunities for my compositions by myself."

 Works

 Toyama published her music under the name Michiko Toyama.
 Her compositions include: